healeycodes/chessboard-representation-api/README.md

 Currently it's an example of a Node.js/Express/EJS wrapper around chessboard.js.

-Currently there are two routes, both of which accept a FEN string and return a page containing a chessboard.js representation of the FEN string in HTML/CSS/JavaScript.
+There are two routes, both of which accept a FEN string and return a page containing a chessboard.js representation of the FEN string in HTML/CSS/JavaScript.
+GET uses params, POST uses JSON.

 #### GET /api/fen/ `<FEN String>`